halunka/sanskrit/README.md

 Super awesome thingy!
 With pictures!
 Also SVG!

 ## TODO
+* not updating x-axis of text when moving image underneith and then above again
 * implement hyphanation for text-wrapping
 * look over ElementT vs ElementA mess